Skip to content

 People are displaced from their homes for myriad reasons — persecution, conflict, violence, human rights violations and climate-related factors to name a few.

-For example, violence in the Darfur region of Sudan has caused many to flee in search of a safe place to live, farm and raise their children.
+For example, violence in the Darfur region of Sudan has caused many to flee in search of a safer place to live, farm and raise their children.
 Some of these families remain internally displaced while others have fled across international borders into Chad and other surrounding countries.

 Refugees, Asylum Seekers and IDPs